Sanskar531/GoLoadBalance/README.md

 - [x] Basic Caching by hashing parts of the request header
 - [x] Max Retries before a server is removed from the server pool.
 - [x] Add/Remove server at runtime
+- [x] Blacklisting IPs
+- [x] Support Webhooks for when a server dies

 ## Things left to implement:
 - [ ] TLS support
 - [ ] Permanent redirects/rewrites like nginx
 - [ ] Support multiple load balancing algorithm
-- [ ] Support Webhooks for when a server dies
 - [ ] Support least connections loadbalancing algorithm.

 ---